azuline/rose/docs/CONFIGURATION.md

 # === Optional values ===
 # =======================

+# If true, the directory and files in the source directory will be renamed
+# based on their tags.
+The rename will occur during Rosé's cache update
+# sequence.
+The source files will be renamed per the
+# `path_templates.source.release` and `path_templates.source.track`
+# configuration options.
+This is false by default.
+rename_source_files = false

 # Artist aliases: Grouping multiple names for the same artist together.
 #
 # Artists will sometimes release under multiple names.
 This is fine, but